yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/Agent-security-api-manager.md

 Authentication to the servers is enforced through tokens, username/password, or public/private keys, depending upon what is required by the particular server.
 All JWT tokens and private keys and secrets stay within the environment of the agent.
 Public keys are registered in AMPLIFY Central.
 Configuration details for these settings can be found at [Discovery Agent variables](/docs/central/connect-api-manager/discovery-agent-variables/) and [Traceability Agent variables](/docs/central/connect-api-manager/traceability-agent-variables/).
 For the AWS API Gateway Discovery and Traceability agents, the configuration details are at [Deploy your agents](/docs/central/connect-aws-gateway/deploy-your-agents-1/).

+## Agent configuration file: securing the user passwords

+The agents are using credentials (username/password) to access the API Manager system.
+By default, the username and password are stored in clear text inside the agent configuration files.</br>

+In order to remove them from the agent configuration file, you can export environment variables (`APIMANAGER_AUTH_USERNAME` / `APIMANAGER_AUTH_PASSWORD` for connecting API Manager, `APIGATEWAY_AUTH_USERNAME` / `APIGATEWAY_AUTH_PASSWORD` for connecting Node Manager) with their respective values and remove them from the agent configuration file.
+When starting the agent, it will look for these environment variables instead of the value in the file.
+The environment variables take precedence over any values present in configuration file.

 ## Agent security scans

 All of Axway’s software is developed under a Secure Software Development Lifecycle; therefore, the agents undergo regular security analysis.